 In our service area, we have three cockroach species that cause the most trouble.
 They are the American cockroach, German cockroach, and Oriental cockroach.
-While there are some minor differences between them, they all get into Atlanta homes for the same reason.
+While there are some minor differences between them, they all get into homes for the same reason.
 Understanding these reasons can help you prevent cockroach infestations and reduce the risk of illness that comes with them.

 3 Cockroach Attractants

 Before cockroaches get into your home, they come into your yard and explore your foundation perimeter.
 The more inviting your perimeter is, the more cockroach activity you'll have, and the more active cockroaches are around your home, the more likely they are to accidentally find a way inside.

 1. Moisture: Most cockroach species are drawn to moisture.
 If you have damp soil near your home, you're going to invite cockroaches to come close.
 Since most homes have landscaping that must be watered, this can be a hard attractant to control.
 A few suggestions that can help included the following: